 Congratulations on your journey to your clinical license!

 You have worked hard to get to this point in your career.
 Working towards successfully passing your clinical licensing exam can be both rewarding and overwhelming.
-I am here to facilitate the development of your professional competence and assist you in reaching this set goal.
+Our Council-Approved Supervisor is here to facilitate the development of your professional competence and assist you in reaching this set goal.

-My goal as your clinical social work supervisor is to meet you where you are at and help you grow your innate & learned social work skills.
+Our goal is to meet you where you are at and help you grow your innate & learned social work skills.

 Our Work Together: